 - Demonstrated the tenacity, grit and determination needed to successfully pursue a career plan that leads to full-time employment upon graduation.

 To maintain eligibility in the program, students will be expected to:

 - Obtain and successfully fulfill the requirements of a paid internship or co-op during the summer or academic year after their first full year of participation in the program and each subsequent summer or academic year until graduation.

 - Participation in at least one activity offered through the Office of Inclusion of Multicultural Engagement, the Office of Civic Engagement, the Department of Student Life, a student organization, or an employer.

 As part of their selection into the program, LINK Scholars receive:

 - A $2,000 scholarship during their first year of eligibility and renewal of the scholarships, based on the availability of funds, for up to two additional years.

-- Assistance from a Program Coordinator to monitor students’ consistent advancement through the Success Map;
+- Assistance from a Program Coordinator to monitor students’ consistent advancement through graduation and full-time employment.

-- Academic support through the multicultural student success programs offered by the Office of Inclusion and Multicultural Engagement; and
+- Academic support through the multicultural student success programs offered through the Office of Inclusion and Multicultural Engagement.

 Funding for program scholarships is provided by corporate and private donors, and foundations.
 CSU will actively solicit private funding for the program, both its scholarship and operations.